Trying to figure out what to eat on a tight budget? Here’s the menu plan of our meals on a $200/mo. grocery budget.

 – For the meatball sandwiches I used frozen meatballs and tomato sauce that I got for free thanks to couponing.
 The chocolate covered pretzels were also a coupon freebie.

-- Leftover Meatball Sandwiches; Homemade Yogurt; Canned Peaches (I preserved); Frozen Blueberries
+- Leftover Meatball Sandwiches; Easy Homemade Yogurt; Canned Peaches (I preserved); Frozen Blueberries

 - Homemade Crunchy Taco Hamburger Helper; Homemade Applesauce; Homemade Chocolate Chip Cookies (from freezer)